VertebrateResequencing/wr/.docs/reliable4/throughput-architecture.md

   pending pages and every commit during it pays for them.
 Closed form, not a profiling problem.

+## Idea 2: split the live set from the archive

+### The shape

+The DB is 8.59 GB, of which **~7.65 GB is live data and the great majority of that is completed jobs** (the shape recorded earlier: ~2.15M complete against ~118k live).
+Every completion pays to insert into that tree, and every backup re-copies all of it.

+Split the store in two:

+- a **live/hot store** holding only incomplete jobs plus the small indexes the scheduling paths need - on the order of 118k records, a few hundred MB.
+All mutation happens here, so commits touch a small tree with a small freelist.
+- an **archive store** holding completed jobs, written once and never updated - append-only, or a sequence of immutable segments with an index.

+### Why this is the strategic option

+It attacks the cause rather than amortising it, and it fixes **two** problems at
+once:

+1. **Throughput**: a completion becomes a small write to a small tree plus an append, instead of an insert into an 8.59 GB tree.
+2. **Backup (issue 3)**: an immutable archive store needs backing up **once per segment**, not re-copied every 90 seconds.
+The continuous 7.3 GB copy - the thing currently competing for the NFS bandwidth that idea 1 is trying to use better - largely disappears.
+Only the small live store needs frequent backup.

+It also shrinks the startup decode window (issue 1) as a side effect, since recovery reads the live store only.
+And it is the honest version of the operator's own append-only-journal instinct: the same "sequential append, no tree churn" benefit, but **without** a second source of truth for live state, without a replay-and-fold protocol, and without a crash-during-fold failure mode - because nothing is ever folded back.
+A record is either live or archived, never both.

+### What to work out

+1. **Who reads the archive, and how.** `wr status` history, rep-group aggregates, `bucketRTK`/`bucketRGs`-shaped history paths, the REST contract in `.docs/issue-197/spec.md`, and the "archived history too big" bounds (`ErrArchivedHistoryTooBig`, `maxArchivedBytes`).
+Every one of these has to keep working, and rule 6 forbids a history scan on a startup or control path - so the archive store needs an index, not a scan.
+2. **The move itself must be atomic across two stores.** Archiving means "remove from live, add to archive".
+Two stores means no single transaction covers both.
+   Options: write to the archive first and treat a live-store delete failure as a retryable no-op (the record is idempotently archived - which the existing `jobAlreadyComplete` path already models), or keep a small intent record.
+This is the hard part of the design and deserves its own written argument.
+3. **Migration from a 8.59 GB single DB**, without a startup history scan (rule 6).
+   Probably: open the existing DB as the archive store and create a fresh live store, since the live set is small and can be re-derived from what recovery already reads.
+4. **Segment lifecycle** - size, rotation, and how "back up each segment once" interacts with the existing `db_bk`/`db_bk.tmp` mechanism and the compaction tooling.
+5. **What `wr manager compact` means** when there are two stores.

+### Risks

+This is a storage-format change to a system whose data loss modes have been painstakingly mapped.
+It cannot be delivered as one commit, and it needs the same phase-by-phase treatment as the dep-granularity work, including a green window that is documented rather than discovered.
+The two-store atomicity question (point
+2) is the one that decides whether it is tractable; if that argument cannot be written down cleanly, the idea should be dropped in favour of idea 1 alone.

+---

+## Open questions for the operator

+None blocking.
+Two worth answering before idea 2 is designed in detail:

+1. How long must completed-job history remain queryable through the manager?
+If there is a retention horizon, the archive store's segment lifecycle gets much simpler.
+2. Is the ~2.15M completed-job history queried in practice, or mostly retained because nothing has deleted it?
+That changes whether the archive store needs a real index or merely needs to exist.
+---

+# SUPERSEDED MATERIAL BELOW THIS LINE

+Every section from here on is either wrong or has been overtaken.
+It is retained so that a reader can see what was tried and why it was abandoned, and so the same dead ends are not re-entered. **Do not act on anything below without checking it against the STATUS section at the top.**

+Specifically: idea 1 (group commit for archives) **was already built and deployed** before this document proposed it - `f7e36bc`'s coalescing `archiveWriter` folds every pending archive into one transaction, and the 07:58-08:08 production symptom happened *with* it running.
+"The problem, stated precisely" assumed one write transaction per completion, which is false of the deployed code.
+And "What to do next, without waiting for a profile" is stale: the profile was taken on 2026-08-27.

 ## RESOLVED: what the fixes are (2026-08-27)

 Experiment has replaced the guesswork.
 Three mechanisms are confirmed and separated - see "Three mechanisms, separated by experiment" in